google/WebFundamentals/src/_langs/en/tools/javascript/console/console-ui.markdown

 If you prefer a unique line entry for every log, enable **Show timestamps** from the Settings menu  <img src="images/settings.gif" alt="settings" style="display:inline-block;margin:0;width:15px" /> found in the upper right corner to give every message a unique timestamp.

-## Working with the Console History
+## Working with the Console history

 ### Clearing the history